gavJackson/CV/README.md

 ### Accessibility

-Defined engineering standards and development processes that embedded WCAG and ARIA compliance throughout the software development lifecycle.
+Defined accessibility standards, reusable components and development processes that embedded WCAG and ARIA compliance throughout the software development lifecycle, making accessible development the default rather than an afterthought.

 ### Performance

-Continuously improved application performance through modern frontend architecture, reusable components, benchmarking and engineering best practices.
+Introduced benchmarking, used profiling and bundle size analysis to ensure applications remained responsive as the platform evolved and ensuring only essential JavaScript reached production.

 ---